EdricChan03/material-docs/README.md

     npm run serve # Serves the app
     ```

-    _(:exclamation: Did you know?)_ The script for `serve` will do a syntax highlight from the `examples/` folder, similar to how [Angular](https://github.com/angular/material.angular.io/blob/master/tools/syntax-highlight.js) does it for their docs? 🤓
+    _(:exclamation: Did you know?)_ The script for `serve` will do a syntax highlight from the `examples/` folder, similar to how [Angular](https://github.com/angular/material.angular.io/blob/master/tools/syntax-highlight.js) does it for their docs! 🤓
 2. Navigate to `localhost:4200` for the app.
 Done!

 ## Contributing